 v.3.5 released May 5, 2023 (Requires Java 8 or higher)

 Source code on GitHub

-Whether you want to test on your local computer (localhost), on a staging server inside your LAN, or on a computer across VPN, our TestingBot Tunnel makes all of this possible in a secure and reliable way.
+Whether you want to test your website on your local computer (localhost), on a staging server inside your private network or on a computer across VPN, our TestingBot Tunnel makes all of this possible in a secure and reliable way.

 - Fast: at our end of the tunnel we keep a cache of static content, to reduce traffic inside the tunnel.